Abersim simulation software

 Abersim© is a toolkit for simulating 3D nonlinear acoustic forward wave propagation through an attenuating medium.
 It is designed for use within the field of medical ultrasound imaging, but this does not exclude other areas.
 It has a MATLAB interface, which enables the use of MATLAB for visualization, pre- and post processing.
 The core routines have been implemented in C for efficiency, and to take advantage of MPI parallel computing resources.

-Abersim© has been developed by a group of scientists (The Abersim Team) for the past 10 years at the Department of Circulation and Medical Imaging, Faculty of Medicine, The Norwegian University of Science and Technology, Trondheim, Norway.
+Abersim© has been developed by a group of scientists (The Abersim Team) for the past 10 years at the Department of Circulation and Medical Imaging, Faculty of Medicine and Health Sciences, The Norwegian University of Science and Technology, Trondheim, Norway.